arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-3.md

 Playing with mathematical terms, one could say that

-* TDD resorts to Existential Quantified Properties: "*it does exist (`∃`) an example for which a property holds*"
+* TDD resorts to Existential Quantified Properties: "*it exists (`∃`) an example for which a property holds*"
 * PBT uses Universally Quantified Properties: "*for all the values (`∀`) this property holds*".
 No surprises that all the PBT libraries define a function called `ForAll`.

-Besised Existential and Universally Quantified properties, there is another dimension along which you can distinguish what I call the *Essential Properties* and the *Collateral* one
+Besides Existential and Universally Quantified properties, there is another dimension along which you can distinguish what I call the *Essential* and the *Collateral* Properties.

 * An *Essential Property* is the direct translation of the business requirement, like the example of the shipped books.